teamreflex/PaladinsPHP/Readme.md

-# SmitePHP
+# PaladinsPHP

-A simple object-oriented approach to data in the Smite API (a game from Hi-Rez Studios).
+A simple object-oriented approach to data in the Paladins API (a game from Hi-Rez Studios).

-For use within WordPress, consider using the [official WP plugin from Hi-Rez](https://github.com/hirezstudios/smite-api-wp).

-For more information about the Smite API, refer to the [official API documentation](https://docs.google.com/document/d/1OFS-3ocSx-1Rvg4afAnEHlT3917MAK_6eJTR6rzr-BM/).
+For more information about the Paladins API, refer to the [official API documentation](https://docs.google.com/document/d/1OFS-3ocSx-1Rvg4afAnEHlT3917MAK_6eJTR6rzr-BM/).

 ## Requirements